nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **CLI (Command-Line Interface)**: A text-based interface where users interact with the system by typing commands, as opposed to using a graphical interface with mouse clicks.
 * **Command**: An instruction given to the application to perform a specific action.
 They are entered by the user in a text-based format and are used to interact with and manage data.
+* **Command Terminal**: A text-based interface where users type commands to interact with the app or operating system.
 * **JAR File**: A Java ARchive file, which is a package file format that aggregates many Java class files and associated resources (text, images, etc.) into one file for distribution.
-* **Java**: Java is the main language used to build and manage the app’s features, ensuring it runs smoothly and securely.
+* **Java**: Java is the main programming language used to build and manage the app’s features, ensuring it runs smoothly and securely.
 * **Parameter**: Contains words in `UPPER_CASE` that needs to be supplied by user.
 Some parameters also contain a prefix that should be followed by the user.
 * **Supplier Contact**: A record containing information about a supplier, including name, company, contact number, email, associated products and tags.
+* **Tag**: An one-word descriptive label users can add to a supplier to provide extra information.

 [Back to Top](#vendorvault-user-guide)